afrofarmr/reuseable-dcf-calculator/README.md

 # Reusable DCF Model Tool

-A reusable, Excel-based Discounted Cash Flow (DCF) valuation tool written in Python.
+This project is my bsaic implementation of a reusable, Excel-based Discounted Cash Flow (DCF) valuation tool written in Python.
+It reads financial inputs from an Excel spreadsheet, calculates projected Free Cash Flows, WACC, Terminal Value, and derives the Enterprise & Equity Value.

 ## 📦 Features